Boosting global and local partnerships to promote equitable access of COVID-19 guideline recommendations: case study in China

 6Cochrane Canada, WHO Collaborating Centre for Infectious Diseases, Research Methods and Recommendations, MacGRADE, McMaster University, Canada

 Background: The eCOVID19 Recommendations Map and Gateway to Contextualization (RecMap) is a living platform presenting 7280 guideline recommendations.
 Funded by the Canadian Institute of Health Research (CIHR), RecMap involves the collaboration of over 40 partner organisations globally and has launched a knowledge mobilisation (KM) project to benefit wider stakeholders in different countries.

 Objectives: To increase the awareness, use, and engagement of the RecMap among guideline developers in China and to identify barriers encountered in the KM activities.

 Methods: We used a co-design framework to guide our activities, where the RecMap central team, China team leads, voice of local stakeholders and public, and the context of China COVID-19 policies were considered in planning and iterating the activities.
 These activities include group discussion, local stakeholder consultation, guideline adolopment (contextualise and adopt recommendations from existing guidelines), plain language recommendation (PLR) translation, webinars, and social media release.
 We ensured an inclusive participation of age and gender, guideline developers from both clinical and research background, and public involvement.

-Conclusions: The rapid global health challenges require us to establish collaborative platform and streamline the collaboration process for each stakeholder spending less time and fewer resources on negotiating the mechanisms, to achieve more efficient, effective, and equitable partnership outcomes.
+Conclusions: The rapid global health challenges require us to establish a collaborative platform and streamline the collaboration process for each stakeholder spending less time and fewer resources on negotiating the mechanisms to achieve more efficient, effective, and equitable partnership outcomes.
 Public involvement: Citizen editor was involved in PLR development.